France

 What's new

-The objectives of the energy transition in France are defined by the Pluriannual Energy Programming (in French Programmation Pluriannuelle de l'Énergie (PPE)), introduced at the same time as the National Low Carbon Strategy (in French, Stratégie Nationale Bas Carbone (SNBC)) by the Law on the Energy Transition for Green Growth (in French, Loi de Transition Énergétique pour la Croissance Verte (LTECV)) in August 2015.
+The objectives of the energy transition in France are defined by the Pluriannual Energy Programme (in French Programmation Pluriannuelle de l'Énergie (PPE)), introduced at the same time as the National Low Carbon Strategy (in French, Stratégie Nationale Bas Carbone (SNBC)) by the Law on the Energy Transition for Green Growth (in French, Loi de Transition Énergétique pour la Croissance Verte (LTECV)) in August 2015.
 The Energy and Climate Law (in French, Loi énergie-climat (LEC)), enacted in November 2019, has modified some of the targets adopted in the LTECV and should now be taken as a reference for the definition of targets in future PPEs.

 The PPE focuses on indicators related to energy production and consumption.
-The SNBC, on the other hand, defines the objectives to be achieved by France in terms of reducing greenhouse gas emissions.
-These two steering tools must be compatible with each other.
-This means, in particular, that the emission reduction targets are a "sine qua non" condition for the objectives of the EPP.
+The SNBC, on the other hand, defines the objectives to be achieved by France relative to greenhouse gas emissions reductions.
+These two steering instruments must be compatible with each other.
+This means, in particular, that the emission reduction targets are a sine qua non condition for the objectives of the PPE.
+Both the PPE and the SNBC are intended to be revised every five years in order to adjust the targets to the results obtained in the previous period.

-At the moment, the PPE defines the objectives for a ten-year period from 2019 to 2028, split into two five-year periods (2019-2023 and 2024-2028).
-Thus, quantitative targets are formulated for 2023 and 2028.
-In addition, sometimes two targets are provided for 2028, namely a high target and a low target.
+At the moment, the PPE defines the objectives for a ten-year period from 2026 to 2035, split into two five-year periods (2026-2030 and 2031-2035).
+Thus, quantitative targets are formulated for 2030 and 2035.
+In addition, sometimes two targets are provided for 2035, namely a high target and a low target.